D2KLab/sparql-transformer/README.md

 #### Install in the browser

-SPARQL Tranformer is exposed as [ES Module](https://jakearchibald.com/2017/es-modules-in-browsers/).
+SPARQL Transformer is exposed as [ES Module](https://jakearchibald.com/2017/es-modules-in-browsers/).
 We rely on [getlibs](https://www.npmjs.com/package/getlibs) until the technology will allow to use ["bare" import specifier](https://github.com/WICG/import-maps#bare-specifiers).

 ```html
 <script src="https://unpkg.com/getlibs"></script>